canonical/snapcraft/docs/c-c-applications.rst

-The :file:`snapcraft.yaml` file starts with a small amount of human-readable metadata, which is often already available in the project's own packaging metadata or project :file:`README.md`.
+The :file:`snapcraft.yaml` file starts with a small amount of human-readable metadata, which is often already available in the project's own packaging metadata or project :file:`README.md` file.
 This data is used in the presentation of the application in the Snap Store.